wpswings/mwb-bookings-for-woocommerce/README.txt

-=== Bookings for WooCommerce – Create Bookable Products, Manage Bookings And Appointments  ===
+=== Bookings for WooCommerce – Create Booking Calendar, Start Scheduling, Manage Bookings And Appointments  ===
 Contributors: wpswings
 Donate link:  https://wpswings.com/
 Tags: Bookings, Appointments, Appointment Booking, Booking System, Scheduling Requires at least: 5.5.0
-Tested up to: 6.8.2
+Tested up to: 6.8.3
 WC requires at least: 6.8.1
-WC tested up to: 10.2.1
+WC tested up to: 10.3.3
-Stable tag: 3.9.0
+Stable tag: 4.0.0
 Requires PHP: 7.2
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Bookings for WooCommerce offers an easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc
+This WordPress Booking Plugin lets you manage full-day bookings, service appointments, Accept/reject bookings, show booking availability & much more.

 == Description ==

-**GET THE MOST RELIABLE SOLUTION FOR BUSINESSES LOOKING TO SIMPLIFY THEIR BOOKING PROCESS.
-WITH OUR WORDPRESS BOOKINGS PLUGIN YOU CAN START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS EASILY.
-SET BOOKINGS PEOPLE TYPE [ADULTS, KIDS AND OLDIES], MANAGE YOUR BOOKINGS WITH EASE BY UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS.**
+**BOOKINGS FOR WOOCOMMERCE IS THE MOST POWERFUL AND BEST AMONG ALL WORDPRESS SCHEDULING PLUGINS TRUSTED BY THOUSANDS OF BRAND OWNERS.**

 Incorporate the finest, dependable online booking system for your bookings based business, designed specifically for your WooCommerce store. [**WooCommerce Bookings**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) is an all-in-one appointment scheduling plugin Motivated to facilitate and automate your booking operations directly within your WooCommerce store.
 It empowers business owners to transform standard products into fully bookable services making time slot reservations seamless, intuitive, and entirely customer-driven.

+This WordPress booking plugin allows you to add a booking calendar on your website in order to schedule online appointments.
+You can also show your booking calendar on websites like Booking.com and Airbnb.
+Set the booking people types (adults, kids, and oldies), and manage your bookings with ease by utilizing the listing calendar and regulating the booking durations.

 You can now simply book time slots utilizing the WordPress booking plugin, confirm/reject bookings, display reservations on calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the WooCommerce Bookings plugin's capabilities.

-== WooCommerce Bookings is the Perfect Solution for: ==
+== WooCommerce Bookings is the ultimate solution for all your booking and appointment needs across diverse industries: ==

 * **Salons & Spas** – Admin can manage bookings and appointments for salons and spas also for other beauty treatments, different massages, nail art, and consultations with ease.
 You can create different bookable products for each one of them, as per service type.
 Each service type can have specific [time slots](https://demo.wpswings.com/bookings-for-woocommerce-pro/product/spa-services/?utm_source=wpswings-bookings-org&utm_medium=referral&utm_campaign=bookings-demo), durations, and pricing, ensuring your clients can easily book their desired appointments.